EuroPython Society

 • accept the EuroPython Speaker Release Agreement which allows the EPS to make the talk recordings and uploaded materials available under a CC BY-NC-SA license

 To simplify the organization, we ask all speakers and trainers to accept the video recording and publishing of their session.
 All talks will be recorded.
-Whether trainings will be recorded as well, is not yet clear.
-Please contact our Program WG Helpdesk for details, if you would rather not like your training to be recorded.
+Trainings will be not recorded.

 Talk slides will be made available on the EuroPython web site.
 Talk video recordings will be uploaded to the EuroPython YouTube channel and archived on archive.org.